cryptostan101/CMTool/README.md

 ## How to Configure:

 - To install a package, add the package name to install.lst in the packages directory.
-Each package name should not contain own line without any trailing whitespace.
+Each package name should contain is own line without any trailing whitespace.
 See details below.

 ```bash